 1) Drill in to Absolute Clarity

 When communicating with another, it’s more important to share succinctly and clearly rather than overload with information.
 Often, it can be tempting to add in more information, thinking that we are providing context or additional useful information.
 However this can overwhelm the listener, and add ‘noise’ to the message we are trying to convey.
-Drilling in to exactly ‘what’ we want to say and ‘why’, and articulating ‘what’ we want from the listener can help improve the way we connect with others, making it easier for them to know what is expected from them.
+Drilling in to exactly ‘what’ we want to say and ‘why’, and articulating ‘what’ we want from the listener can help improve the way we connect with others.
+This makes it easier for them to know what is expected from them.
 This facilitates the building of more powerful relationships between people.

 2) Leverage on Team Work

-3) Believe in Yourself
+3) Believe in Yourself Self growth lessons

 My past experience in pitches hasn’t always went well.
 That and memories of tanked presentations always surface in my consciousness before I do public speaking.
 Each time I stand before an audience, I always likened the experience to walking on water as it involves an internal choice to trust that I will do my best and things will be alright.
 Learning to believe in myself is probably one of the hardest yet most crucial choice in my #adulting journey.
 Particularly for pitches, it is easy sometimes to think that ‘others know better’ and blindly follow advice given.
 However, feedback from different people can be conflicting.
 I love this tip from Iain where he reminds us that at the end of the day, we know our business best and hence it is up to us to take on the feedback, determine what value-adds and what has to be left behind.